-The Studio will always be blessed by Avril Joffe’s five years of inspiring and dedicated co-director partnership with me.
+The Studio will always be blessed by Avril Joffe’s five years of inspiring and dedicated co-director partnership.
 From 2006 to 2011, Avril gave generously of her time to co-create in running the Studio.
 Studio Kairos and the Jozi Nia community values her continued commitment to the Studio in the role of much loved teacher and Black Belt Instructor.
-I look forward to many more opportunities to work together on other events in the future.
+We look forward to many more opportunities to work together on other events in the future.

 From 2012, Kim Hatchuel has enthusiastically taken the role of Partner in running Studio Kairos, and much gratitude is felt in sharing this task in serving the community.
 Kim has served the Nia Community in Johannesburg unofficially from the outset of Nia in Johannesburg, and has been very much part of administering many facets of running Nia events and the Studio.
 It is a great pleasure to welcome her on board officially as a Managing Partner at Studio Kairos.

 Kairos comes from the Greek word meaning "Timeless",

 the opposite of Chronos, which means linear /mechanical